 When this imitation ends the pedal point continues as the Fugue's 1st countersubject is flipped upside down and worked as an imitation at the interval of a 5th, which continues for 4 more bars.

 Midway through this imitation at the 5th the music modulates back to the tonic key (Eb); here the tempo gradually slows down and the music gets softer.

-This 8 bar imitative passage is immediately followed by a short coda of 4 bars where the music ends slowly and quietly in 4 voices on a tonic (Eb) chord at a soft dynamic; the listener believes they've just heard an improvisaton, but it was written.
+This 8 bar imitative passage is immediately followed by a short coda of 4 bars where the music ends slowly and quietly in 5 voices on a tonic (Eb) chord at a soft dynamic, hinting at the Fugue's subject.

 Tempo indications in the score are general for this piece and, as always, should be adjusted based upon the instrument's breathing in its own acoustical environment.

 There's structure here within parameters (ABACD) but the rhythm of this work is free; in other words, everything doesn't have to be counted and there's plenty of room for individual interpretation and nuance.

 All of this hinting at thematic material in this Fantasia really prepares the way for the Fugue which follows.